Skip to main content

 Implementation Timeline: 16-26 Weeks

-Large residential stack implementation is a phased organizational initiative, not a software deployment project.
-Budget $25,000-$100,000 for implementation across all platforms and assign an internal director-level project lead with 20+ hours per week committed to the initiative.
+Budget $25,000-$100,000 across all platforms and assign a director-level internal project lead with 20+ hours per week committed to the initiative.

 1. Weeks 1-4: Foundation.
-ServiceTitan Pro and accounting.
-Begin the ServiceTitan Pro implementation with your Certified Implementation Partner.
-Simultaneously initiate Sage Intacct (or QB Enterprise) onboarding.
-These two platforms are the foundation everything else integrates into, they must be stable before adding Marketplace tools.
+Begin ServiceTitan Pro implementation with your Certified Implementation Partner.
+Simultaneously initiate Sage Intacct or QB Enterprise onboarding.
 Data migration, pricebook build, and the ST-to-accounting integration are the critical path.
+Do not add Marketplace tools until this foundation is stable.

 2. Weeks 4-8: Operational layer.
-XOi and Conduit Tech.
 Deploy XOi Technologies to your full technician fleet.
 Field adoption requires one training session plus manager reinforcement for the first 30 days.
-Conduit Tech deploys simultaneously to your comfort advisor team.
-LiDAR scanning workflow is simple enough that field adoption achieves 80%+ within two weeks.
+Deploy Conduit Tech simultaneously to your comfort advisor team.

 4. Weeks 10-16: Revenue tools.
-Scorpion and Synchrony.
 Scorpion onboarding involves website migration and capacity engine calibration against your ServiceTitan dispatch data.
 Synchrony merchant enrollment runs 2-3 weeks and requires ServiceTitan Marketplace activation for the proposal integration.

 5. Weeks 16-26: Training and optimization.
-Interplay Learning.
-Interplay deployment involves curriculum selection, learner enrollment, and integration with your technician development track.
-Full organizational benefit from Interplay compounds over 12-18 months as apprentices progress through the curriculum, launch early.
+Interplay Learning deployment involves curriculum selection, learner enrollment, and integration with your technician development track.
+Launch early.
+The full organizational benefit compounds over 12-18 months as apprentices progress through the curriculum.

 Enterprise Operations at Scale

 The large residential stack is optimized for residential service and installation volume.
-If your company is moving into light commercial or mixed residential-commercial work, the tooling requirements diverge in two key areas: estimating (residential tools do not handle commercial project bidding) and compliance management (commercial HVAC carries maintenance contract, permit, and inspection requirements that residential FSM platforms handle inconsistently).
+If your company is moving into light commercial or mixed residential-commercial work, the tooling requirements diverge in two key areas: estimating (residential tools do not handle commercial project bidding) and compliance management.
 Review the commercial enterprise stack before committing to the residential configuration if commercial work exceeds 20% of revenue.

 Frequently Asked Questions